 Equipment

-I hope you enjoy these healthy air fryer stuffed peppers!
-If you try the recipe I would love to hear from you.
-Be sure to rate the recipe and comment below to let everyone know how they turned out!
+I hope you enjoy these vegan stuffed peppers as much as we do!
+If you try the recipe I'd love to hear from you.
+Be sure to comment below and let us know!

 Equipment